F2er-WRO/F2er-WRO-2025-Future-Engineers/README.md

 After, we split the frame the camera sees into three parts, left, right and center.

 The `max_height()` function calculates the height of the tallest detected colored object by finding external contours in the mask.
 It returns `h` which is the maximum bounding rectangle height in that area.
+Next, we extract **contours** to describe object boundaries.
+A contour is an ordered set of points that traces the outline of a blob—the border between foreground and background.
+We use contours to compute the object centroid for tracking, to estimate size and shape (e.g., perimeter, area, circularity), and to validate detections by filtering out noise and irregular blobs before downstream actions.

 Combining the HSV value of red and green and the height of the shape the camera sees, we counted **the number of pixels**.
 We used this logic to determine which obstacle is the closest to the robot, meaning the bigger number of pixels of a certain color point to the traffic sign in front of the camera.